Sudip-Mani-Gautam/SMG-portfolio/README.md

 2. Push these files to the `main` branch
 3. Go to Repository Settings > Pages
 4. Select "Deploy from a branch" and choose the `main` branch
-5. Your site will be live at `https://your-github-username.github.io/sudip-mani-gautam-portfolio`
+5. Your site will be live at Website Preview

 ## License